Mplus

 A little-known fact, however, is that such a scaled chi-square cannot be used for chi-square difference testing of nested models because a difference between two scaled chi-squares for nested models is not distributed as chi-square.
 Mplus issues a warning about this.

-In discussions with Albert Satorra, Bengt suggested that Albert might want to figure out how to get a chi-square difference test for the Satorra-Bentler scaled chi-square and he did, producing the following book chapter which can be downloaded as a working paper (in postscript format) from his web site at http://www.econ.upf.es/~satorra/.
+In discussions with Albert Satorra, Bengt suggested that Albert might want to figure out how to get a chi-square difference test for the Satorra-Bentler scaled chi-square and he did, producing the following book chapter which can be downloaded as a working paper (in postscript format).

 Satorra, A. (2000).
 Scaled and adjusted restricted tests in multi-sample analysis of moment structures.
 In Heijmans, R.D.H., Pollock, D.S.G. & Satorra, A. (eds.), Innovations in multivariate statistical analysis.
 A Festschrift for Heinz Neudecker (pp.233-247).
 London: Kluwer Academic Publishers.

 The formulas in the paper are, however, complex and subsequently Albert and Peter Bentler wrote a paper showing that simple hand calculations using output from nested runs can give the desired chi-square difference test of nested models using the scaled chi-square.
-This paper is available as number 260 from the UCLA Statistics series at http://www.stat.ucla.edu/papers/preprints/260/
+This paper is available here: Satorra, A. & Bentler, P.M.
+(2010).
+Ensuring positiveness of the scaled difference chi-square test statistic.
+Psychometrika 75: 243. doi:10.1007/s11336-009-9135-y

 Difference Testing Using Chi-Square

-Following are the steps needed to compute a chi-square difference test in Mplus using the MLM (Satorra-Bentler) or MLR chi-square.
+Following are the steps needed to compute a chi-square difference test in Mplus using the MLM (Satorra-Bentler), MLR, and WLSM chi-square.
+DIFFTEST should be used for MLMV and WLSMV.
+The nested model is the more restrictive model with more degrees of freedom than the comparison model.

 cd = (d0 * c0 - d1*c1)/(d0 - d1)

-5. Compute the Satorra-Bentler scaled chi-square difference test (TRd) as follows:
+2. Compute the Satorra-Bentler scaled chi-square difference test TRd as follows:

 Difference Testing Using the Loglikelihood